 If you do have an injury it always helps me to know exactly what it is.
 So, part of our process may involve a recommendation that you check in with a physical therapist or other specialist.
 If I feel that our sessions cannot resolve your issue, I’ll refer you to a provider who can continue helping you get moving again.

 No. All of my work is outcome-based and focused on performance enhancement and injury prevention and resolution.

 How come you don’t offer Deep Tissue massage?

 I do.
 Deep Tissue is part of almost every massage I perform.
-Deep Tissue is commonly and mistakenly booked as a firm pressure Swedish massage (and usually priced higher!).
-Deep Tissue is actually a different set of techniques that have a “deep” effect but may not even feel firm.
+Deep Tissue is commonly and mistakenly booked as a firm pressure Swedish massage (and usually priced higher!)
+Deep Tissue is a set of techniques that have a “deep” effect but may not even feel firm.
 This set of techniques works best when combined with other strokes, which is why I don’t offer it alone.

 What should I wear to my massage?

 Sports massage is not a full-body relaxation massage.
 You should bring athletic shorts (such as running or biking shorts) that allow complete access to your leg muscles if you need leg/gluteal work (no tights, long boxers, etc.) Women who need upper body work should bring a sports bra or (preferably) a string-tie bikini top.
 You’ll probably be clothed during the massage.
 Please improve the quality of your massage by dressing appropriately.

 Do you accept insurance?

 No. However, I do have an NPI number and can provide you with the codes you need to file a claim for reimbursement from your insurance company.
 Whether or not your insurance provider chooses to reimburse you is strictly between you and your provider.
 I do not provide No-Fault services under any circumstances.